-The Western Australian Network of Alcohol and other Drug Agencies prevention, treatment, rehabilitation and support sector in WA.
+The Western Australian Network of Alcohol and other Drug Agencies (WANADA) is the peak body for the alcohol and other drug education, prevention, treatment, rehabilitation and support sector in WA.
 WANADA is an independent, membership-driven not-for-profit association.